Banana Oat Waffles

 - Vanilla Extract: For a little added flavor to the waffles.

-- Oil: I used avocado oil in this recipe, but any mild tasting oil works as well.
+- Oil: I used avocado oil in this recipe, but any mild-tasting oil works as well.

 - Baking Powder: Leavening agent to help the waffles rise.

-- If you are using any add-ins, gently stir them into the blended batter.
+STEP 2: Add all of the ingredients to a blender and blend until smooth (Images 1 & 2).
+If you are using any add-ins, gently stir them into the blended batter.

 Let the banana oat waffles completely cool and store them in an airtight container for up to 2 days in the refrigerator.
 To freeze, store in a freezer-safe Ziploc bag for up to 2 months.
 You may toast them to reheat or simply microwave for 20-30 seconds, or until warmed through!